 RCP is equal to the quick sale value of any assets that the taxpayer has plus income minus expenses over that period of time.
 Starting with the asset part of it, the IRS will take all the taxpayer's assets, and estimate their value if the taxpayer were to liquidate them.
 That is a quick sale value.

 It is the liquidation value of all the taxpayer's assets as of today.
 Then the government will take that number and add that to the variance between the income and expenses for reasonable living expenses for the taxpayer over the next five years (60 months).

 If the difference between the taxpayer's income and expenses is $100 over 60 months, then it is $6,000.
 If it is $500 over 60 months, that is $30,000.
 As you can see, the reason a lot of OICs get rejected is because number one, the taxpayer has sufficient assets which are way above what the taxpayer is offering.

-Number two, it is the difference between the income and expenses on the IRS's side of things.
-That is the calculation that the government is running.
+Secondly, it is the difference between the income and expenses on the IRS's side of things.
+That is the calculation the government is running.
 If you go through the offer in compromise process, the government comes back to you and either accepts your offer, presents a counteroffer or rejects it.

 The real kicker with offers in compromise is the term ordinary and necessary.
 The IRS has standards and they are based on both national standards and local living standards of how much things should cost.
 For example, with your housing, the IRS has an average based on where you live based on housing costs in your area.

-They take your income and your ordinary and necessary living expenses, and that is how they negotiate a payment plan.
+Your income and ordinary and necessary living expenses is how they negotiate a payment plan.
 The way they calculate this is through an IRS financial standard.

 They will ask you to fill out a 433-F or 433-A, or if you are a business, they are going to ask you to fill out a 433-B. That financial statement is a list of all of your assets, all your sources of income, all your available lines of credit and all your expenses.
 They take that information and come up with a determination based on that form.